 In 2013 I used to write a weekly blog about my life as a small food producer in Dublin.
 I wrote fearlessly & honestly, and I connected with a lot of people.
 At the height of our recession, I recounted what it was like to be a small business owner.
-The highs of new clients, empty shelves & growing sales.
+The highs of new clients & growing sales.
 But I also told my story of how little I slept with worry, how cash flows issues affected me, how fearful I was, how vulnerable I was.

 At a dinner party, a friends husband suggested that I revealed too much, (I didn't know he read the blog) another loose tongue suggested the same.
 I never revealed anything in those blogs that I wouldn't have told you if we met for coffee, but those comments along with other things, took the wind out of my sail.